Red-eared slider: Reproduction

-Damage to or inordinate motion of the protruding egg yolk – enough to allow air into the turtle's body – results in death.
-This is the main reason for marking the top of turtle eggs if their relocation is required for any reason.
+Damage to or inordinate motion of the protruding egg yolk – enough to allow air into the terrapin's body – results in death.
+This is the main reason for marking the top of terrapin eggs if their relocation is required for any reason.
 An egg turned upside down will eventually terminate the embryo's growth by the sac smothering the embryo.
-If it manages to reach term, the turtle will try to flip over with the yolk sac, which would allow air into the body cavity and cause death.
+If it manages to reach term, the terrapin will try to flip over with the yolk sac, which would allow air into the body cavity and cause death.
 The other fatal danger is water getting into the body cavity before the sac is absorbed completely, and while the opening has not completely healed yet.

 The sex of red-eared sliders is determined by the incubation temperature during critical phases of the embryos' development.
 This is a phenomenon known as temperature-dependent sex determination.
 Only males are produced when eggs are incubated at temperatures of 22–27 C, whereas females develop at warmer temperatures.
 Colder temperatures result in the death of the embryos.